4. Basic Usage¶

 For the remainder of this chapter, we will explore some of the details involved in specifying a wide range of waveguide structures.

-3.2.
-General Simulation Procedures
+4.2.
+General Simulation Procedures¶

 Simulations with NumBAT are generally carried out using a python script file.
 This file is kept in its own directory which may or may not be within your NumBAT tree.
 All results of the simulation are automatically created within this directory.
 This directory then serves as a complete record of the calculation.
 Often, we will also save the simulation objects within this directory for future inspection, manipulation, plotting, etc.

-These files can be edited using your choice of text editor (for instance nano or vim) or an IDE (for instance MS Visual Code or pycharm) which allow you to run and debug code within the IDE.
+These files can be edited using your choice of text editor (for instance nano

 To save the results from a simulation that are displayed upon execution (the print statements in your script) use:

-$ python3 ./simo-tut_01-first_calc.py | tee log-simo.log
+$ python3 ./sim-tut_01-first_calc.py | tee log-simo.log

 To have direct access to the simulation objects upon the completion of a script use:

-$ python3 -i ./simo-tut_01-first_calc.py
+$ python3 -i ./sim-tut_01-first_calc.py

 This will execute the python script and then return you into an interactive python session within the terminal.
 This terminal session provides the user experience of an ipython type shell where the python environment and all the simulation objects are in the same state as in the script when it has finished executing.
 In this session you can access the docstrings of objects, classes and methods.
 For example: